 The data and resulting data products (tables, figures and maps) available on the indicator web pages can be used freely given that the source is cited.
 The indicator should be cited as following:

-HELCOM (2020) Inputs of nutrients to the Baltic Sea sub-basins in 2018.
+HELCOM (2022) Inputs of nutrients (nitrogen and phosphorus) to the sub-basins (2019).
 HELCOM core indicator report.
 Online.
+[Date Viewed], [Web link].

 ISSN 2343-2543

 Metadata